casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 ### What is the "page_limit" NamedKey?

 The "page_limit" NamedKey saves the maximum number of pages allocated for tracking tokens minted by an NFT contract.
-If the page_limit is 1, then we know that the contract has set the maximum token supply to be less than or equal to 1,000 tokens.
+If the page_limit is 1, the contract has set the maximum token supply to be less than or equal to 1,000 tokens.

 <div align="center">
 <img src="../assets/page-limit-dictionary.png" alt="The page_limit Dictionary" width="500"/>